-Having a pooch that refuses to observe the normal conventions of society by not peeing on your favourite rug can be a frustrating problem.
-The obvious reason for accidents in the house is a lack of housetraining, but what about previously well-trained dogs that suddenly start peeing in the house?
-There plenty of potential explanations for this, so before you lose patience with your furry friend, work through this article to see if there might be a medical problem underlying the house-soiling.
+Having a pooch that refuses to observe the normal conventions of society by not peeing on your favorite rug can be a frustrating problem.
+The obvious reason for accidents in the house is a lack of house training, but what about previously well-trained dogs that suddenly start peeing in the house?
+There are plenty of potential explanations for this, so before you lose patience with your furry friend, work through this article to see if there might be a medical problem underlying the house soiling.

 - Urinary incontinence

 - Behavioral causes